sbmlteam/moccasin/tests/README.md

 * `coverage report`, which will print the report or,

-* `coverage html`, which will create a new folder (htmlcov) folder containing a detailed navigable report (`index.html`) of uncovered code statements per python file.
+* `coverage html`, which will create a new folder (`htmlcov`) folder containing a detailed navigable report (`index.html`) of uncovered code statements per Python file.

 Testing in different Python environments
 ---------------------------

 Acceptance tests can be run in either Python 2.7 or Python 3.3.
 To ensure compliance, MOCCASIN uses **Tox**.
 Tox is a very simple idea implemented extremely well.
 When we type the command `tox` from the top directory, a source distribution of MOCCASIN is created and installed on different isolated virtual environments for testing.

-Tox automatically prints a coverage report on the command line and generates the htmlcov folder for the whole project.
+Tox automatically prints a coverage report on the command line and generates the `htmlcov` folder for the whole project.

 Contributing to MOCCASIN
 ---------------------------